 In a proportion of couples we can’t find an obvious cause and this is termed “unexplained infertility”.
 It doesn’t mean that there is nothing wrong, it just reflects our current state of knowledge and it might be due to a subtle problem with one of the hundreds of things that are required for successful conception and implantation

 There are several ways to test male fertility, but these depend on the outcome of the initial semen analysis.
 For men with normal numbers of sperm with good motility we don’t typically offer further tests, as their results don’t influence treatment or treatment outcomes.
-For men with abnormal sperm results, we follow a pathway which may involve blood tests, genetic studies and testicular exploration.
+For men with abnormal sperm results, we will advise on the options on a case by case basis.
 The semen analysis is the most important test, and the place to start.

 If you are concerned that you may struggle to produce a sample on the day of treatment please speak to an embryologist about freezing (vitrifying) a sample prior to treatment which can be used as a back-up: this can help to alleviate stress on the day.
 If we do not have a semen sample on the day of treatment, we may be able to extract sperm surgically, or vitrify the eggs to commence treatment at a later date.